 While there’s really no clear-cut, universally ideal time to train, there are undeniably some times or circumstances that are simply not conducive to an elliptical workout.
 Don’t train when you’re feeling especially fatigued, when you’ve just gotten out of bed, or if it’s either very cold or very hot.

-Even if elliptical training is one of the safest forms of exercise, any sport can lead to injury if you’re not alert enough.
+Elliptical training is a great form of exercise, that being said, any sport can lead to injury if you’re not alert enough.
 For example, you shouldn’t exercise early in the morning unless you’ve first performed a serious and prolonged warm-up.
-Also, avoid exercising if you haven’t eaten for a long time: you risk hypoglycemia.
+Also, you may want to ensure you have some food in your system before you begin.

 Aches and pains: your body’s warning signals